mgoricki/orclapex-ig-cheat-sheet/README.md

 * interactivegridselectionchange
 * interactivegridsave

   Fires after the save event of the IG has finished.
-Similar to the "afterrefresh" event of an Interactive Reoprt.
+Similar to the "afterrefresh" event of an Interactive Report.
 You can use this as a Custom Event in a Dynamic Action.

 ## Bugs